gtg092x/redux-pipeline/README.md

 ```

 Order matters!
 If you put an interrupting reducer last, it won't change anything because we're doing them in order.

-Right now end is just a killswitch.
-If there's a need for finer controls with it.
-File an issue.

 ## API